hikeventures/hikeventures.github.io/_posts/2015-02-10-Best-sleeping-pads.markdown

 However, the Therm-a-Rest NeoAir XTherm is a bit more expensive than the SYNMAT UL 7 M. What I like on the SYNMAT is that it is easy to inflate and deflate.
 For the Therm-a-rest it took me a little bit longer because of the smaller valve compared to the EXPED.
 Since I found the Therm-a-Rest NeoAir XTherm a reference model for cold temperatures, I didn't include any other sleeping pads which are more heavy except the Therm-a-Rest EvoLite since it is a self-inflating pad for the warmer months.
 If I would go on a trip then my preference would go towards the Therm-a-rest XTherm - which is the best sleeping pad in my opinion.
 In very cold conditions I would combine the Therm-a-Rest XTherm with the Therm-a-Rest Z Sol.
 I hope you that this article helps you to pick your best sleeping pad in 2016.

+*Disclosure:* I have not tested every product in this article.

 ---

 <script type="text/javascript">